jpace/pvn/README.md

     the element (added, deleted, changed).
 The logging output also shows the relative revision.

+    The `log` subcommand displays dates in a shorter form than svn does.

   * `pct`:
     Compares two revisions, showing the changes in the size (length) of files that have been modified in the latter revision, to